 A differential leak is not an uncommon leak on many vehicles equipped with a differential.
 But how do you know if your vehicle has a differential?
 It used to be as easy as saying that if you drive a truck or SUV your vehicle has one, and if not, your vehicle doesn’t but today’s advanced engines and drivetrains, it’s best to take a peek under your vehicle and identify the differential before diagnosing the problem.

 The differential in your vehicle accomplishes a variety of tasks all in a small space.
 The main purpose of the differential in your vehicle is to multiply the power transmission devices.
 Your vehicle has just one engine but must drive 2 or 4 wheels with that engine.
+Most four-wheel drive vehicles have a front and rear differential.
 For vehicles that are front wheel drive, the multiplication happens inside the transmission, which can technically be called a transaxle.
 A transaxle takes one input from the engine and turns it into 2 outputs, one to each of your front wheels.

 In the case of a 2-wheel drive vehicle that is rear wheel drive, power exits the transmission through the driveshaft and the driveshaft provides a single input into a differential.
 Inside the differential that single power input is split into two shafts, the axles, to supply power to both rear wheels.
 If your vehicle is 4-wheel drive, then you’ll have a transfer case after the transmission that splits power into a front and rear driveshaft which each supply power to their own differential.